-The subject site was rezoned from the E-I-A and R-A Zones as part of the 2006 Approved Master Plan and Sectional Map Amendment for Bowie and Vicinity approved on or about February 7, 2006 (See SMA Change 7A, 7B, and 7C).
+The subject site was rezoned from the E-I-A and R-A Zones as part of the Bowie and Vicinity Master Plan and SMA approved on or about February 7, 2006 (See Sectional Map Amendment Change 7A, 7B, and 7C).
 As mentioned herein, the National Capital Business Park site contains 442 ± acres, adjoins a CSX railroad right-of-way to the west, and is immediately adjacent to existing Collington Center (zoned and developed pursuant to the E-I-A Zone).

 (b) Regulations regarding green area set forth in Section 27-501(a)2) shall not apply.
 The minimum green area (of net lot area) shall be 10%.
 All other regulations in the E-I-A Zone shall apply to uses developed pursuant to this Section.

 The applicant concurs with this requirement, and all future development within the National Capital Business Park will reflect a minimum of 10 percent green area (of net lot area).
 Further, all other E-I-A Zone regulations will apply to future development at the National Capital Business Park.
+The subject application remains in conformance with this standard.